 Graduate level linguistics courses taken after completing a bachelor's degree, such as graduate linguistics courses taken as a non-degree student at UNM, may be counted towards M.A. course requirements.
-Such courses may also be counted towards the UNM M.A. total credit hour requirements, up to the limit allowed for the UNM M.A. degree.
+Such courses may also be counted towards the UNM M.A. total credit hour requirements.
+Courses transferred from other institutions and/or taken in non-degree status at UNM may not exceed 50% of the required coursework for the M.A. degree.